=Revamped: November 7, 2015= My new notes are in bold

 "What is it, Pharaoh?"
 Ahnnie called out to him.

 "Let us hear him!" the Pharaoh suggested.
-"I have never seen a drow, only heard of them, and even then I didn't believe in them full-heartedly.
-Perhaps they are not all stereo-typed as you think!"
+"I have never seen a drow, only heard of them, and even then I didn't believe in them fully.
+Perhaps they are not all as stereotypical as you think!"

 "Yeah..."
 Ahnnie said.
 "Yeah, of course!
 Like Pharaoh said-"

-Drizzt had, unexpectedly, jumped to the side and almost knocked her over.
-She gave a small exclamation of surprise and looked at Drizzt, dumbfounded.
+But Drizzt cut her off when he suddenly jumped to the side and almost knocked her over.
+She gave a small exclamation of surprise and looked at the drow, dumbfounded.
 "Dr-Drizzt?
 Something wrong?"

 The drow looked back at the tree behind him, where an arrow that had not been there before quivered from the force of its flight.
 He looked forward to the only place it could have come from.